1 cup sugar

 In a food processor, combine sugar and almonds and process until a fine meal forms.
 Add cornmeal, salt and baking powder.
 Pulse only until evenly blended.
 Set aside until needed.

 In a large bowl, whisk the eggs until smooth and evenly blended.
 Pour in the oil and continue whisking until smooth and creamy.
 Whisk in the milk and vanilla.
 Whisk in the lemon juice and zest.
-Add the almond/cornmeal mixture and whisk until the dry ingredients are evenly incorporated and a thin smooth batter forms.
+Add the almond/cornmeal/flour mixture and whisk until the dry ingredients are evenly incorporated and a thin smooth batter forms.
 Pour into the prepared pan.
 Place the cake in the center of the rack and bake about 45 to 50 minutes or until the sides pull slightly away from the sides of the pan and the top center is set, but slightly moist and a beautiful rich golden brown.

 Check the cake periodically while it is baking to make sure it is browning evenly.
 If you notice that one side is darker, rotate the cake from front to back.
 Doing this once during baking usually does the trick.
 Place on a rack and let cool 5 minutes.
 Carefully remove the ring of the springform pan.
 If the cake sticks to the ring, stop and loosen with a thin pairing knife before continuing.